Tommo-L/NEO3-Development-Guide/en/RPC/api/rpcwallets/sendtoaddress .md

 Transfers to the specified address.

-> - You need to open the wallet in the Neo-CLI node before you execute this command.
+> You should call the `openwallet` method to open the wallet first.
-> - This method is provided by the plugin [RpcWallet](https://github.com/neo-project/neo-plugins/releases) .
-You need to install the plugin before you can invoke the method.